 Regular cardio exercise can reduce your risk of developing types of dementia.
 That’s probably because it reduces your risk of developing health issues that are directly linked to dementia, like depression, high blood pressure, and diabetes.

 A regular cardio workout can keep the blues away.
 In fact, it is often recommended as a component in the treatment for depression and anxiety, and to lower stress levels.
 Cardio activity positively impacts the hippocampus, which manages emotion, and may help slow the breakdown of brain cells.
-It also prompts the release of the stress-reducing chemicals serotonin, dopamine, and norepinephrine.
+It also prompts the release of the stress-reducing chemicals oxytocin, serotonin, dopamine, and norepinephrine.

 A natural sleep aid, regular cardio exercise helps regulate your sleep cycle, helps you fall asleep faster, and promotes REM sleep.
 And, the previously mentioned benefits to mood contribute to a better night’s sleep as well.